Rawdon, West Yorkshire

 Rawdon is a village and civil parish in the metropolitan borough of the City of Leeds, West Yorkshire, England.
 It sits on the River Aire and on the A65 south of Yeadon.
+The village is 7 mi north-west of Leeds city centre.

 The northern parts of the village are part of the Guiseley and Rawdon ward of Leeds City Council and the southern part is in the Horsforth ward.
 The whole village is included in the Leeds North West parliamentary constituency.

 History

 The name comes from Old Norse rauðr meaning red, and Old English dūn meaning hill.

 While no documentary reference has been made to Rawdon before the Domesday Book was composed in 1086, the area had seen human activity at least as early as in the Bronze Age, as evidenced by archeological finds of bronze axe heads and a gold torc.
 In the Domesday Book Rawdon (also spelt Roudun, Rowdun and Rowdon) is mentioned as terra regis (belonging to the King) with five taxable landholders, one of them Norman and the others Saxon, and approximately between 500 and 700 acres of pasture and 80 to 200 acres of arable land.

 Paul (or Paulyn) de Rawdon, a commander of archers under William the Conqueror was awarded lands in Rawdon for his faithful and courageous service to the Normans, a portion of which was the manor on Rawden Hill, in 1069.
 He took his surname after his new possessions, meaning he became known as Paulyn of Rawden Hill Manor.
 For the following four centuries his descendants lived at or near to the house now known as Layton Hall, opposite the present churchyard, and on several occasions presented land to Bolton Priory, Kirkstall Abbey, and (once) to Esholt Nunnery.